 Applications to Duke Ellington School of the Arts and all other DCPS and DC public charter high schools are submitted via the MySchoolDC website.
-For more information on the application process, see www.myschooldc.org.
-Please note that there are no paper applications – all applications must be submitted online through the MySchoolDC.org site.
+For more information on the application process, see MySchoolDC.org.
+Please note that there are no paper applications – all applications must be submitted online through the MySchoolDC.org site by February 1, 2019!